Midlands Co-operative Society: History

-The Society traced its origins to the Derby Co-operative Provident Society which, in 1854, was one of the first co-operatives in the Midlands.
+The Society traced its origins to the Derby Co-operative Provident Society in 1850.
+It was the first co-operative in the Midlands and third of the "Rochdale Model" after Rochdale and Leeds.
 In 1969, a number of Leicestershire societies merged to form the Leicestershire Co-operative Society.
 Similar circumstances occurred in 1985 across Derbyshire, Staffordshire and Birmingham forming the Central Midlands Co-operative Society.
 In 1995, the boards of the Leicestershire and Central Midlands societies, which were financially sound and trading profitably, agreed to merge.
-Since 1854, 72 separate mergers between different societies were undertaken to form the Midlands Co-operative.
+Since 1850, 72 separate mergers between different societies were undertaken to form the Midlands Co-operative.

 More recently, the Chesterfield Co-operative Society was absorbed by the Society in 2001, Ilkeston Co-operative Society in 2006, Raunds Co-operative Society in 2007, Moulton Co-operative Society in 2009 and Shepley Industrial and Provident Society in 2013.

 On 1 December 2013, the Midlands Co-operative Society merged with Anglia Regional Co-operative Society.
 The combined Society began trading as Central England Co-operative with effect from 25 January 2014.